-Images of migrants and asylum-seekers crammed into unseaworthy boats making perilous voyages to Europe have come to symbolise the tragic reality of the irregular migration phenomenon.
-Smuggling of migrants by sea is one of the most dangerous forms of migrant smuggling and one which often requires serious humanitarian assistance efforts.
-To save the lives of those in distress at sea, EU States' coastguards and naval services need to make major efforts, with assistance from the European Border and Coast Guard Agency (FRONTEX).
+Smuggling of migrants by sea is one of the most dangerous forms of migrant smuggling and often requires serious humanitarian assistance.
+To save the lives of those in distress at sea, EU countries' coastguards and naval services make major efforts with the assistance of the European Border and Coast Guard Agency (FRONTEX).

-Moreover, most irregular migrants originally entered the EU legally on short-stay visas, but remain in the EU for economic reasons once their visa has expired.
-Effective and credible management of the external borders is essential.
-The EU has therefore developed an integrated border management strategy which aims to maintain high levels of security by using, for example, information technology (like the Visa Information System) and biometric features (e.g. fingerprints) for identification.
+Most irregular migrants originally enter the EU legally on short-stay visas, but remain in the EU for economic reasons once their visa expired.
+Effective and credible management of external borders is essential.
+The EU developed an integrated border management strategy, which aims to maintain high levels of security by using information technology (such as the Visa Information System) and biometric features (e.g. fingerprints) for identification.

-The Commission has taken strong action to prevent irregular migration, to ensure that each EU State effectively controls its own portion of the EU's external borders, build trust in the effectiveness of the EU system of migration management and ensure that the fundamental rights of migrants are fully respected.
+The Commission takes strong action to prevent irregular migration through ensuring that each EU country controls its own portion of EU's external borders.
+Commission actions also aim to reinforce the effectiveness of EU’s migration management system and to ensure that fundamental rights of migrants are respected.

-This includes legislative measures, some of which have already been adopted and are now being implemented, while others are still being discussed by the legislators (i.e. the Council and the European Parliament).
+Such actions include legislative measures, some of which are already adopted and are now being implemented, while others continue to be discussed by legislators (i.e. the Council and the European Parliament).
 These include: